-As this position represents a substantial part of Bank's total assets and given the related estimation uncertainty, we consider this as a key audit matter.
 We have assessed and tested the design and operating effectiveness of the controls within the lending and provisioning processes.
 For individually impaired loans, we have performed, for a sample of credit exposures, a detailed review of loans files.
 We challenged the assumptions related to impairment identification and quantification of expected future cash-flows (recoverable amounts) determined based on either valuation of underlying collateral or other recoveries.

 For the 12-month and lifetime expected credit losses, we challenged the significant increase in credit risk triggers and tested the underlying models, including the Bank's model approval and validation process.
-We also assessed the completeness and accuracy of the disclosures and whether the disclosures are in compliance with the International Financial Reporting standards as adopted by the European Union.